 We also offer vacation travel opportunities to all students, regardless of degree scheme.
 These are typically short trips (up to 3 weeks) that include meeting local students and businesses as well as academic study and cultural discovery.
-Past destinations have included China, Ghana, Malaysia and Switzerland.
+Past destinations have included China, Ghana, India, Malaysia, and the USA.
 Find out more: www.lancaster.ac.uk/global-experiences

-Destinations are given as a guide only as places at overseas partners vary each year.
+Please note that overseas opportunities may be impacted by international travel or Government border restrictions.
+Destinations are given as a guide only as places at overseas partners vary each year